 The International Drug Policy Reform Conference takes place every two years and draws a wide range of participants including students, grassroots activists, scholars and other researchers, city, state and federal elected officials, people in recovery as well as active drug users, law enforcement officers, treatment providers and public health advocates.

-For 2015, we anticipate there willl be over 50 sessions over the course of three days, including several plenary sessions.
+This year, we will have more than 50 sessions over the course of three days, including 3 plenary sessions.
 All sessions are 90 minutes long: usually 60 minutes of presentations or discussion (depending on the format) and 30 minutes of question & answer.
 The conference program is divided into several topic areas addressing different facets of drug policy information.
 Rather than through an abstract process, the program is built by the Reform Conference program committee, and speaking roles are by invitation only.

 Criminal Justice Reform